uttom-akash/crudify_orm/README.md

 ---

 ## 📝 Note
-This crate currently has a hard dependency on sqlx:
+This crate currently only supports PostgreSQL now and has a hard dependency on sqlx:
 ```
 sqlx = { version = "0.8.2", features = ["postgres", "runtime-tokio-rustls", "chrono"] }
 ```